jacobaloysious/ExtendedDotNetContols/README.md

 =====================

 Contains an Extended `ListBox` Control, which has an abstract method `GetChild`.
-Which would be queried when the user scrolls horizontally.
+Which would be queried when the user scrolls Vertically.
-Every scroll will add a set of items to the bottom of the `ListBox` based on the Number of Items that are currently displayed/visible items.
+Every scroll will add a set of items to the bottom of the `ListBox` based on the Number of Items that are currently displayed/visible.

 A `Demo application` has been added to showcase this functionality.